U.S. Sports Betting and Online Sportsbooks: How and Where Betting Became Legal

 The potential numbers for the US now that legal sports betting had arrived was not lost on casinos and sportsbooks.
 So far, America has seen several big-name sports betting sites have presented their own brand of sports betting in multiple states.

 When the federal ban was lifted, each of the 50 states were left with important decisions on how to go about regulating this new industry within their respective borders.
-Therefore, each state will have their own limitations and rules that they set for sports betting, so player experiences will change each time they cross state lines.
+Therefore, each state will have their own limitations and rules that they set for sports betting.

 Certain states will allow players to make bets on college events, whereas others simply do not allow any betting on collegiate events that take place within their state.
 Specific rules for each state have been collected and listed on this page as an added precaution for the player selecting a sportsbook in their state.